lateef-taiwo/HMS-terraform-kube/README.md

 `terraform plan`

-Finally, HIT the below command to create the infrastructure...
+Finally, run the command below to create the infrastructure...

 `terraform apply`